smalot/magento-client/README.md

 # Implementation

+Each `module manager`, which heritate from `MagentoModuleAbstract`, will generate an `action`.

+Actions can be either directly executed or added to a `queue`.

+If it is directly executed, it will generate a `single call`, if not, that's a `multi call`.

 ## Single Call

 Here is a sample code to load tree of categories of the `default` website in a single call.